bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     destination: Deliani
   [root@ ~]#

-We can redefine the variable in group_vars/all (that apply to all hosts in the
+We can redefine the variable in group_vars/all (which applies to all hosts in the
 @all group, so everyone), but we only want to impact management1 node.

 In the precedence list, you can see that inventory host_vars are in position 9, so they will win against position 4 of group_vars/all.
-Let’s use this.
+Let's use this.

 Edit file /etc/ansible/inventory/myhost.yml and add a destination variable under management1: